 2.Iceland is HUGE, take your time

 So you thought this Nordic island between the USA and Europe was tiny?
 Think again!
 It’s roughly the size of Portugal or the state of Kentucky!
 So if you want to travel all around Iceland, you will end up driving A LOT!
 I thought 2 weeks would be plenty.
 Guess what?
 Nope!
-There are quite a few gravel roads as well that will slow you down a lot!
+There are quite a few gravel roads that will slow you down a lot!

-So, take time!!
+So, take your time!!
 Don’t spend a whole day driving, instead walk around the fishing villages, go for a hike and stop at that scenic picnic spot!

+Winging it is a bad idea in Iceland!
 I drove for about 60km without seeing anybody else on the road, or a village or shop for that matter!
 Buy a road map that indicates petrol stations and fill up every time you get the opportunity, you don’t want to find yourself in the middle of nowhere with an empty tank!

 Same thing goes for food.
 In most countries, we are used to come across some kind of shop or café every few kilometres.
 Not in Iceland!
 Make sure you have some provision with you, even for dinner.
 Some hostels I stayed in were so remote I would have had to drive 30km to the next bar/restaurant!

 Also plan your activities according to the weather.
-You will not want to take on a 5 hour hike in the pooring rain, right?
+You will not want to take on a 5 hour hike in the pouring rain, right?
 Get the free weather app “Vedur” and check the state of the roads on road.is

-4.Icelandic weather is unpredictable, even in “summer
+4.Icelandic weather is unpredictable, even in “summer”